At the end of the semester, students must be able to:

 • Wilson JR,Corlett EN.Evaluation of human work:a practical ergonomics methodology.
 2nd ed.Taylor & Francis,1995

-The teaching method consists of lectures and practical classes.
-During the lectures, the program contents are presented to the students using the data show and the blackboard.
+Um the classes, the contents are presented to the students using the data show and the blackboard.
 The students are encouraged to intervene and interact with the lecturer, with a view to assessing their knowledge on human factors and interrelated matters.
-The practical classes are designed to each lecture content in order to consolidate, simulate or train the main topics.
+Um addiction, exercises and examples are discussed in order to consolidate, simulate or train the main topics.

 The final grade is calculated using the following criteria:

-• 70% of continuous evaluation (2 tests) or appeal exam.
-The rating must be higher than 9.5.
+• 65% 1 individual test or final exam.
+The rating must be higher than 9,5.

 1. Introduction to Ergonomics.
 Definition, domains, and connection to the industry.